siddhants2102/Introductory-Repo/README.md

 # INTRODUCTORY REPO
-A Repository foR EXTRA WORK.
+A Repository for extra work .